Ormond Beach power poles will be inspected every eight years by FPL.

 “Trees were the No. 1 cause of outages during Hurricane Irma,” he said.

-For their future efforts in Ormond, FPL will inspect the power poles every eight years and install new smart meters that assist in recording and communicating energy information for motoring and billing, according to FPL’s website.
+In all of the counties FPL serves, the company inspects its power poles every eight years and installed more than 5 million smart meters that assist in recording and communicating energy information for monitoring and billing, according to FPL’s website.

-FPL’s goal by 2024 is to harden or underground all of their power lines in the 35 counties they serve.
+FPL’s goal by 2024 is to harden or underground all main power lines in the 35 counties they serve.

 “We learn from every storm, whether it be Wilma, Irma, or storms that don’t affect our community," Orlove said.
 "We learn and we always try to get better because we know how important it is to get the lights back on, because customers rely on reliable service every day."